-I have learned however that there are four things that will stop us from being fierce in our daily Christian life and I want to share them with you today:
+I have learned, however, that there are four things that will stop us from being fierce in our daily Christian life:

-We can never forget that we are not our own, we have been bought at a price.
-Each one of us has been specifically chosen and equipped, for what God has called us to become in Him.
+We can never forget that we are not our own.
+We have been bought at a price.
+Each one of us has been specifically chosen and equipped for what God has called us to become in Him.
 We are called to seek His Kingdom first, and we must always keep in mind that His ways are not our ways and His thoughts are not our thoughts.
-I love Jesus’ heart and motives — we read in the Bible, that Jesus’ only joy and purpose is to do exactly what His Father desires Him to do.
-This obedience resulted in Jesus being marginalised, made fun of, despised, labelled, homeless and eventually rejected to the point of death on the cross.
-The problem about comfort is that living becomes about you and your desires- but more than that, it makes us drop our guard and we open the door for mediocracy to rule our lives.
-No one could believe for one moment that Jesus felt comfortable whilst hanging — beaten, bruised and bleeding — nailed to the cross!
+I love Jesus’ heart and motives — we read in the Bible that Jesus’ only joy and purpose was to do exactly what His Father desired Him to do.
+This obedience resulted in Jesus being marginalised, made fun of, despised, labelled, homeless, and eventually rejected to the point of death on a cross.
+The problem with comfort is that living becomes about you and your desires.
+But more than that, it makes us drop our guard and we open the door for mediocracy to rule our lives.
+No one could believe for one moment that Jesus felt comfortable hanging — beaten, bruised and bleeding — nailed to a cross!
 We are to live as Jesus did (1 John 2:6).
 Yes, this means stepping outside of our comfort zones, but it also means living life to the full!

 Courage is not the absence of fear!
-Courage is acknowledging our fear… and then stepping out, in the face of our fear, to fight for what we know is right.
+Courage is acknowledging our fear and then stepping out, in the face of it, to fight for what we know is right.

 4. Copping Out

 A bitter-sweet truth about living the Christian life is that, throughout history, God has chosen the weakest, smallest and least-qualified people to live and do the most extraordinary things!
 Israel was the least of all the people groups, yet God chose them for His own.
-God chose Queen Esther, to make herself vulnerable to the death penalty, when He asked her to enter the presence of Xerxes, without being called.
+God chose Queen Esther to make herself vulnerable to the death penalty when He asked her to enter the presence of Xerxes without being called.
 She, who had no reason to put her faith in her own power, was used by God to save her people from genocide.
 Samson was rebellious.
 David was over-looked.
 Among Jesus’ twelve disciples were uneducated fishermen and a previously corrupt and hated tax collector.
-The apostle Paul tried to destroy the church before God revealed the Truth to him!
-Paul went on to write two-thirds of the New Testament- so many life-changing God-breathed revelations are contained in these books!
-And yet Paul says of himself that he was: “the worst of all sinners”!
+The apostle Paul tried to destroy the church before God revealed the truth to him!
+Paul went on to write two-thirds of the New Testament, in which so many life-changing, God-breathed revelations are contained!
+And yet Paul says of himself that he was ‘the worst of all sinners’!